DannyBen/rush-repo/README.md

 /_/      Personal Package Manager
 ```

-This is my rush repo for use with the [rush package manager][rush-cli]
+This is my rush repo for use with the [rush package manager][rush-cli].

 - All packages are suitable for public consumption.
 - All packages are designed for Ubuntu.